tamucybersec/CyberHam/README.md

 google_client = "client_secret_2_{FILL IN -> client_id}.apps.googleusercontent.com.json" # the file name of the client_secret.json file you downloaded from google cloud API and is placed in cyberham/secrets/
 discord_token = "" # the discord token for the bot as a str
-test_guild_ids = [] # [631254092332662805] is the cyber club server, the id of discord guilds in a comma seperated int array
+test_guild_ids = [] # [631254092332662805] is the cyber club server, the id of discord guilds in a comma seperated int array admin_channel_id = 1014740464601153536 # channel to send bot information to, currently is the channel used in the cyber club discord
 ```

 ### Execution